 (4) Where there is evidence showing that property involved the case that should be recovered or confiscated cannot be found, that its value has been lost, or that it has been inseparably mixed with other, lawful property, equivalent property corresponding to specific amounts of the property cannot be directly recovered or confiscated may be recovered or confiscated.
 Where the defendant has different opinions, they shall provide relevant evidence or leads.

-(5) Where there is truly no way to certain the nature and ownership of property involved in the case, but there is evidence showing that the property involved in the case has links to organized crime, and the defendant is unable to explain the property's lawful origin, there are no stakeholders claiming ownership or the stakeholders claiming ownership provided evidence that did not meet the relevant evidentiary standards, it shall be confiscated unless it shall be returned to the victims in accordance with law.
+(5) Where there is truly no way to ascertain the nature and ownership of property involved in the case, but there is evidence showing that the property involved in the case has links to organized crime, and the defendant is unable to explain the property's lawful origin, there are no stakeholders claiming ownership, or the stakeholders claiming ownership did not provide evidence that meets the relevant evidentiary standards, it shall be confiscated unless it shall be returned to the victims in accordance with law.

 Article 51:Property involved in cases that meet any of the following circumstances shall be recovered or confiscated in accordance with law:

-(1) The property and its proceeds or income amassed by criminal organizations and their members through illegal and criminal activities or other improper means;
+(1) The property and the proceeds or income amassed from it by criminal organizations and their members through illegal and criminal activities or other improper means;

-(2) Property funded or voluntarily provided by other units, organizations or individuals to support the activities of criminal organizations;
+(2) Property funding or actively provided by other units, organizations, or individuals to support the activities of criminal organizations;

 (3) The part of the property obtained by a criminal organization and its members through legal production and business activities, or the legal property of individual organization members or their families that is actually used to support the organization's activities;